Haidilao: "Hi to send" service

 Haidilao created the "Hi to send" delivery service in 2003.
 Once a customer orders food to be delivered, staff will send an electromagnetic pan, an induction cooker, and a wiring board to customers' home, where they will also help the customers divide their food.
 They wait outside until customers finish their food, after which they will take away the kitchenware.
 Since 2013, Haidilao is open for 24 hours a day and offers service of delivery food.

 Amenities

-Every Haidilao restaurant has a waiting room for customers, some of which offer additional services such as nail salon or children's play areas.
+Every Haidilao restaurant has a waiting room for customers, some of which offer additional services such as nail salons or children's play areas.
 Additional free before-meal services and amenities include a car wash, fruits, snacks, drinks, and board games.

 During the meal, staff offer diners aprons and mobile phone bags, and provide small hairpins for long-haired customers.
 If customers are celebrating a birthday party or wedding ceremony at Haidilao, they get a special gift.
 While dining, the restaurant puts on face-changing and hand-pulled noodles performances.

 Customers are given snacks, fruit, mints, and toothpicks after their meal.